 If you don't have any of these conditions, then you don't need to avoid two whole food groups.
 If you're looking at a diet that tells you to do that, you're just looking at another fad diet, and you're probably wasting your time.

 Fad diets (like the Paleolithic diet or alkaline diet) usually require you to avoid specific food groups like grains or dairy products.
 Or they may claim that specific foods that contain certain components like gluten or phytic acid are bad (they may refer to them as anti-nutrients).
 These diets aren't based on credible research studies for weight loss or other health claims, but they may try to sound scientific.
 Taking a few minutes to review their sources will reveal a lack of evidence beyond opinion and conjecture.

-Most fad diets come and go quickly - probably because they're difficult to follow long-term and they don't help you lose or maintain your weight.
+Most fad diets come and go quickly - probably because they're difficult to follow long-term, and they don't help you lose or maintain your weight.

-The best way to watch your weight and provide your body with all the nutrition you need is to follow a healthful balanced diet.
+The best way to watch your weight and provide your body with all the nutrition you need is to follow a healthfully balanced diet.
 Choose a variety of foods from each food group to ensure a sufficient intake of macronutrients, fiber, vitamins and minerals: